How Boolean search operators make searching a piece of cake

 • Near references to cream (not ice cream).

-• And that also include mentions of cherries or a cherry.
+• And that also includes mentions of cherries or a cherry.

-Which means my Booleans query should find me a piece of cake with a cherry on top -
+Which means your Boolean search query should find you a piece of cake with a cherry on top -

 The Boolean basics